Angiolo Tommasi

-Angiolo Tommasi (Livorno, 1858 – Torre del Lago Puccini, Lucca, 1923) was an Italian painter, active in the Macchiaioli movement.
-He was the brother of the painter Ludovico and cousin of the painter Adolfo Tommasi; all three were influential for the arts in their native Tuscany in the late 19th and early 20th-centuries.
+Angiolo Tommasi (1858 –1923) was an Italian painter, active in the Macchiaioli movement.
+He was the brother of the painter Ludovico and cousin of the painter Adolfo Tommasi; all three were influential for the arts in their native Tuscany in the late 19th and early 20th centuries.
 Angiolo painted both genre and landscape themes.

 Biography

-Tommasi first studied at the Scuola Comunale di Disegno in his native city under professor Natale Betti and Angiolo Lemmi, and then moved to Florence, where he enrolled for two years in the Academy of Fine Arts under Giuseppe Ciaranfi.
-Afterwards he was mentored, like his other family members in painting landscapes by Silvestro Lega.
+Tommasi was born in Livorno.
+He first studied at the Scuola Comunale di Disegno in his native city under professor Natale Betti and Angiolo Lemmi, and then moved to Florence, where he enrolled for two years in the Academy of Fine Arts under Giuseppe Ciaranfi.
+Afterwards he was mentored, like his other family members, in painting landscapes by Silvestro Lega.

 His first works at the 1882 Promotrice of Florence were small vedute: Via Torretta a San Salvi and Lo scoglio della Madonna ad Antignano, accompanied by Una festa di vecchio; and the next year: Pensiero; Il desinare di Bussotto; Sull' Ema; In podere; Sull'Arno; and Ricomincia a piovere.
 Gubernatis said Tommasi's 1885 painting Studio dal vero: depicts the moment of raising the eucharist just outside a small parochial church during a peasant festival, when the townsfolk can not be accommodated inside the church, and, as is their custom, crowd outside of the door.
 For the solemn ceremony, some of peasants are prostrate on his knees, others, head bowed, reverent, all collected in themselves.
 The figures are many.
 The canvas will immediately attracts to itself for what is spontaneous, simple, large, well thought out. ... nor caricature, nor ostentation, nor charlatanism, nor adherence to the in voices that call him to join the crowd, nor looking for cheap tricks, nothing theatrical: the natural observed calmly, without fever and without dismay, by a man sure of himself.
 He did not give his picture a pompous title, bit simply called it: Studio dal Vero.
 The young Angelo Tommasi inspires already a deep respect.
 You find a soul, and a soul that has something important to say.
 In this painter is a man who thinks, and in his work a concept.